silverhammermba/bananagrams/README.txt

 BANANAGRAMS
 ===========
 This is a computer version of the Bananagrams boardgame.
-You can only play solitaire at the moment (see TODOs).
+Multiplayer is a work in progress, but solitaire works fine.

 The goal is to use up all 144 tiles by constructing a crossword grid.
 You start with 21 tiles.
 Once you have used all of your letters, you can "peel" (see the controls below).
 If your grid is valid (connected and uses real words), you get one more letter.
 If you have a letter that you don't think you can use, you can "dump" it to get three letters in exchange.
-Good luck!

 Starting
 --------